-The General data protection regulation of European Union is deployed to reduce the patchwork of information protection regulation officials in the 28 member states.
-It also complies with non-EU enterprises who use EU citizen records in another country.
-This means that popular social media firms like Facebook, Twitter, etc., and online service providers like Google, Microsoft, Apple, etc., had already complied GDPR Best Practices.
-The following article is going to give ideas to deploy GDPR compliance in cloud and on the boundary of organizational security.
+The General Data Protection Regulation (GDPR) of the European Union is deployed to reduce the patchwork of information protection regulation officials in the 28 member states.
+It also complies with non-EU enterprises that use EU citizen records in another country.
+This means that popular social media firms like Facebook, Twitter, etc., and online service providers like Google, Microsoft, Apple, etc., had already complied with GDPR Best Practices.
+The following article is going to give ideas to deploy GDPR compliance in the cloud and on the boundary of organizational security.

 1. Thoroughly Analyze the Compliance Responsibility

-The cloud data security is dependent upon the cooperation of all individuals with whom you are doing business.
-Any organization or third party, which stores, processes, or manages the personal records on your behalf should be GDPR compliant.
-Both data controllers, as well as data processors policies, are covered under GDPR data compliance regulations.
-For example – When an industry is using cloud for storing the personal content of natural person, they will be like a controller and, the cloud service provider will typically work like a processor.
-The GDPR 99 Articles Summary defines the role of processor as well as the data controller.
+Cloud security is dependent upon the cooperation of all individuals with whom you are doing business.
+Any organization or a third party, which stores, processes, or manages the personal records on your behalf should be GDPR compliant.
+Both data controllers, as well as data processor policies, are covered under GDPR data compliance regulations.
+For example – When an industry is using the cloud for storing the personal content of a natural person, they will be like a controller and, the cloud service provider will typically work as a processor.
+The GDPR 99 Articles Summary defines the role of the processor as well as the data controller.
 Ensure that the enterprise thoroughly understands the compliance responsibilities, including the 3rd party users.

 2. Determine the GDPR Compliance Scope In Your Firm